pf.conf(7) 맨 페이지 - 윈디하나의 솔라나라

 ifier which corresponds to the connection state.
 Each packet which

-improve the performance of the firewall at the risk of dropping
+prove the performance of the firewall at the risk of dropping valid

 tcp.closed The state after one endpoint sends an RST.